Post Author: Eugene Nagawiecki

 Why Samples Albums are a Must-Have in a Professional Photography Studio

 That is the ultimate point of studio samples, after all, isn’t it?
-It’s the same theory as the cars on the lot for car salesman: after that test drive you can’t imagine yourself without it.
+It’s the same theory as the cars on the lot for car salesmen: after that test drive, you can’t imagine yourself without it.
 Get yourself some samples and have your clients realize they can’t be without your photo products.

-Lastly, the old saying is: 'seeing is believing' but in this day-and-age we are all capable of doing a lot of 'seeing' without much substance.
-I can see a nice, new car on a computer screen, but that doesn’t mean I believe it’s sales description.
-Instead, I need to give it a test-drive; I need to feel it.
-That’s why the 21st century’s saying is: 'seeing isn’t believing, feeling is.'
+Lastly, the old saying is: 'Seeing is believing,' but in this day and age, we are all capable of doing a lot of 'seeing' without much substance.
+I can see a nice, new car on a computer screen, but that doesn’t mean I believe it’s a sales description.
+Instead, I need to give it a test drive and feel it.
+That’s why the 21st century’s saying is: 'Seeing isn’t believing, feeling is.'

-Having studio samples that your clients can feel not only gives them first-hand experience with the photo product itself, but also envelopes them in the impressive power of your art.
+Having studio samples that your clients can feel gives them first-hand experience with the photo product itself and envelopes them in the impressive power of your art.
 And, if you ask me, that’s pretty important.

 Sign up for blog notifications